 Africa Commodity Trading

 ESG scrutiny of commodity traders has intensified with regulatory developments including the EU's sustainability due diligence requirements and Swiss corporate responsibility initiatives.
-Vitol, like its Geneva peers, faces expectations for supply chain transparency and responsible sourcing verification that our monitoring tracks and our ESG ratings assess.
+Vitol, like its Geneva peers, faces expectations for supply chain transparency and responsible sourcing verification that our monitoring tracks and our ESG review signals assess.
 The company's disclosure practices, due diligence implementation, and responsiveness to civil society engagement inform our independent trader assessments published in quarterly scorecards.

 Monitoring Geneva-based traders including Vitol requires direct attention to trading-company disclosures, sustainability teams, compliance functions, and corridor-linked logistics decisions.
 This creates opportunities for constructive dialogue alongside accountability monitoring, consistent with an approach that seeks to influence practices rather than merely document shortcomings.